Astraform Protocol-first domain extension

 • Domain work mutation

-• Status and inspection projections
+• Status, inspection, and evidence projections

 • Creator metadata through uiProfile